shikijs/twoslash/packages/shiki-twoslash/README.md

     customTransformers?: CustomTransformers;
     /** An optional copy of the TypeScript import, if missing it will be require'd. */ tsModule?: TS;
+    /** Absolute path to the directory to look up built-in TypeScript .d.ts files. */ tsLibDirectory?: string;
     /** An optional copy of the lz-string import, if missing it will be require'd. */ lzstringModule?: LZ;
     /**